basarat/typescript-book/docs/testing/cypress.md

 * A single npm install.
 * Provides a nice interactive google chrome debug experience.
 This is very similar to how UI devs mostly work manually.
 * Provides the ability to mock out backend XHR with fixtures, this allows easier data setup and tested error handling in real live application code.
+* First class TypeScript support.
+Ships with TypeScript definitions *and* ability to write tests in TypeScript out of the box.

 ## Installation